spotinst/spotinst-examples/Utilities/AWS/HeartbeatToSNS/Readme.md

-# HeartbeatToSNS
+# Heartbeat To SNS

-This is a python script that reads elastilog and send SNS message.
+This is a python script that reads a message that you will specify as a parameter from the Elastigroup Log and send SNS message.